ThatGuyCND/tractor/README.md

 $ bundle
 ```

 Next you will either want to point your server at the app folder, or install Grunt (preferred method).
-To install to install Grunt you will first need [Node](http://nodejs.org/download/) installed.
+To install Grunt you will first need [Node](http://nodejs.org/download/) and [NPM](https://npmjs.org/) installed.
 Then:

 ```shell
 $ sudo npm install